thanthanlinn-dd/ios-pre-assessment/README.md

 - Do not forget to add instructions on how to build and run the code.
 - Put your code on a public repository on e.g. github, gitlab for us to clone.
+- Please reference the similar icons from https://icons8.com
+- Both assignment are for one project.
 - You are allowed to use as many assumptions as you like, but don't forget to explain it.
   Please submit the pre-assessment and email to careers@dindinn.com within 5 calendar days.